 VTA runs a light-rail network in San Jose which operates 365 days a year and is open between 4am and 1.30am, depending on the line.
 Trains usually arrive and depart every 15 minutes, but this can vary depending on the route and the time of day.
 Tickets must be purchased beforehand from a ticket vending machine at the station or via the EZfare mobile app.
 If using VTA services frequently, it's a good idea to pick up a Clipper card, which can be loaded with credit.
 One-day or monthly passes can also be loaded onto the Clipper card.

-For longer distances, expats can take the Caltrain which travels between San Francisco, San Jose and Gilroy.
+For longer distances, expats can take the Caltrain between San Francisco, San Jose and Gilroy.
 The Clipper card can be used for the Caltrain, or tickets can be purchased via the official Caltrain mobile app or at vending machines prior to boarding.

 Buses

-VTA operates a comprehensive bus network which serves nearly 30 million passengers a year at more than 3,800 bus stops throughout Santa Clara County.
+VTA operates a comprehensive bus network which serves nearly 30 million passengers a year at more than 3,178 bus stops throughout Santa Clara County.

 Taxis in San Jose